Assassination of Empress Myeongseong: Fates of the assassins

 Most of the assassins returned to Korea and resumed their careers, where they became key voices of the Japanese community there.
 Adachi remained as president of the Kanjō shinpō and stayed in Japan to enter parliamentary politics.
 He eventually became Minister of Communications.

 Impact

 Increased Russian influence in Korea

 On 11 February 1896, Gojong and the crown prince fled to the Russian legation for safety.
 Gojong ordered the executions of four of his pro-Japanese cabinet, whom he dubbed the Four Eulmi Traitors.
 This ended the Kabo Reform.
 Gojong disbanded the Hullyŏndae for participating in the assassination and Capital Guards for failing to stop the Japanese.
 Until Japan's victory in the Russo-Japanese War, Japan's position in Korea was significantly weakened by the assassination.

 International response

 Japan initially received some international backlash for the murder.
-However, the backlash was shortlived, with foreign governments determining that forwarding their foreign policy interests in Asia was more important than escalating the issue with the Japanese.
+However, the backlash was short-lived, with foreign governments determining that forwarding their foreign policy interests in Asia was more important than escalating the issue with the Japanese.